 Their set bedtime routine will become a cue or signal (also known as a sleep association) and help them realize that it’s time to say goodnight, not just take a mid-day snooze!

 They’ll still need to be fed frequently, so don’t expect to be sleeping through the night quite yet.
 Short sleep intervals are still very common at 2 months old, but usually become longer around 3 months.
 Just take it from this Nested Bean Mom & mommy Blogger, Janene (Hello Ivory Rose):

-“"Looking back, the first month was all about snuggling, waking a sleepy baby to feed, figuring out nursing, and surviving the 24-hour shifts.
-The eye bags were real and deep.
+“Looking back, the first month was all about snuggling, waking a sleeping baby to feed, figuring out nursing, and surviving the 24-hour shifts.
+They eye bags were real and deep.
 It was hard.
 It was tough needing to be present for my older 3 kids that are still so dependent on me for everything.
-By 2 months old, things felt a little more consistent with the schedule but I was still so tired.”
+By 2 months old, things felt a little more consistent with the schedule but I was still so tired."- Hello Ivory Rose

 2 months old is a transition time.
 Your baby is becoming increasingly alert and active, which is a very exciting time!
 But it’s also very common to start struggling with routine and short sleeping periods at this age.
 On the flip side, some parents start to see their baby sleeping longer stretches through the night – it’s going to completely depend on your baby.
 Most babies also experience a growth spurt right around 2 months old, which can lead to an extra sleepy and hungry baby.